IBM/pixiedust-facebook-analysis/README.md

 # Uncover insights from Facebook data with Watson services

-In this code pattern, we will use a Jupyter notebook to glean insights from a vast body of unstructured data.
+In this code pattern, we will use a Jupyter notebook with Watson Studio to glean insights from a vast body of unstructured data.
 We'll start with data exported from Facebook Analytics.
-We'll use Watson Studio and enrich the data with Watson’s Natural Language Understanding (NLU) and Visual Recognition.
+We'll use Watson’s Natural Language Understanding and Visual Recognition to enrich the data.

 We'll use the enriched data to answer questions like: